Taking a look at 2019’s Q1 video marketing analytics and utilizing them to forecast what’s coming next!

 - and Electronics

 This quarter, in fact, they grossed 328M views in the first 3 months of the year.
-Who knows if they’ll keep it that way for Ramadan!
+Who knows if they’ll keep it up for Ramadan!

-As a social video analytics tool, we see telecom brands A LOT topping the most charts.
-But this time, however, telecoms are being pushed behind by NGOs! – Perhaps only because they’re taking a break preparing for Ramadan campaigns (we know that for a fact).
+As a social video analytics tool, we see telecom brands topping the most charts.
+But this time, however, telecoms are being pushed behind NGOs – Perhaps only because they’re taking a break preparing for Ramadan campaigns (we know that for a fact).

-Despite that, they managed a good amount of 246M views.
+Despite that, they managed to total of 246M views.

 FMCGs are in the 3rd wheel with 109M views, here’s Coca-Cola’s latest campaign.
 Perhaps you’ve seen Elaraby Group’s ad – (yep, they’re still publishing the same song over & over again).